ibm-cloud-docs/Cloudant/offerings/log-analysis.md

 Log lines | Description
 ----------|------------
 `accountName` | The {{site.data.keyword.cloudant_short_notm}} account identifier that you can use when you contact support about your environment.
-`httpMethod` | Request method for example, `GET`, `PUT`, to indicate the desired action to be performed for a given resource.
+`httpMethod` | Request method, for example, `GET`, `PUT`, to indicate the action to be performed for a given resource.
 `httpRequest` | The URL path for the HTTP request.
 `bytesRead`| The size of the response body.
 `clientIp` | The IP address of the originating request.